 Data movement adds another cost layer.
 Migrations rarely happen in one pass.
 Teams run multiple syncs, create temporary snapshots, validate loads, and repeat cycles during testing.
 Transfer charges, egress, and short-lived storage often become the biggest early spikes, especially when on-prem dependencies draw out the process.

-Refactoring, tooling, and organizational work that shapes long-term benefits
+Refactoring, tooling, and organizational work that shape long-term benefits

 The 7R framework affects both the upfront migration bill and the long-term cloud run rate.
 In practice, teams do not “pick an R” in isolation.
 The right choice comes from three constraints that show up in every enterprise migration: